am20dipi/JS-advanced-concepts/ASYNC/AsyncIntroduction.md

 ## JAVASCRIPT

-* JavaScript is Single Threaded language that can be non-blocking =>
+* JavaScript is Single Threaded language that can be non-blocking => single threaded means one (1) call stack.

+* Running code on a single thread (or single call stack) reduces bugs.

+## SYNCHRONOUS

+* executing one line of code at a time; a succeeding line cannot run until the preceding line is done executing and is removed from the call stack.

 ### What is a Program?